Hi, I'm Savvas.

 Savvas Petridis*, Benjamin Wedin*, Ann Yuan*, James Wexler, Nithum Thain.

-In submission at ACL 2024. * denotes equal contribution.
+* denotes equal contribution.

 ConstitutionMaker: Interactively Critiquing Large Language Models by Converting Feedback into Principles